ryanjamestwo/ryanjamestwo/README.md

 - BI: Snowflake, SQL, Power BI (Data Visualization), Excel, Postgres, Azure, DevOps, change management
 - Data Science: Hypothesis testing (Linear Regression, T-Test, ANOVA, Chi-Squared), statistics, ETL, data pipeline (cleansing, wrangling, visualization, modeling, interpretation), time series, experiment design, A/B testing, predictive analytics, econometrics, data mining, data modeling

+## Experience
+SpartanNash
+Business Intelligence Analyst/Developer (E-commerce/Marketing)
+- Scaling and deploying machine learning model for sales forecasting on Snowflake, increasing mean accuracy of forecast by 12% and reducing man-hours spent on manual creation of forecast
+- Implementing Snowflake LLM's with LLaMA integration to generate context for marketing data and applying these to models like Apriori, generating over 1,000,00 rows of context
+- Developing Power BI semantic model to be used across team.
+Working to create, maintain, and utilize proper development, UAT, and production pipelines and workspaces for development in environment of 100+ reports
+- Utilizing communication skills to create slide deck and present to VP of Data on ML use cases and ML Ops processes that could be implemented, and getting green-lit to develop and productionalize
+- Query and visualize large tables of data with over 2,000,000,000 rows of retail and sales data on Azure hosted data lake.
+Utilizing SQL, Power BI, and Snowflake for reporting and analysis.
+- Collaborate with marketing, retail, and finance teams to align on business requirements for prioritization, develop Power BI reports, and present to executive leadership on analysis findings
+- Developing and enforcing CI/CD version control and compliance processes for Power BI developers creating reports.
+Reduced report inconsistencies by up to 50%
+- Participation in daily scrum and Agile methodology using Jira and Kanban boards, working with cross functional team to ensure deliverables are completed in an efficient and timely manner